Heych88/udacity-sdcnd-PID-Control/writeup.md

 Another improvement will be to include the total run error as a second parameter check, thus determining if the same runtime was more or less accurate with the new parameters.

-The final hyperparameters used are:
+The final hyperparameters used and tested reliable upto a speed of 60Mph, 50Mph provides good stability, are:

 PID | Kp | Ki | Kd
 ---|---|---|---